Supraland: Development and release

 The choice of a first-person perspective for Supraland is considered an unusual design choice for a Metroidvania-styled video game.
 Further, the lack of a map to assist players with navigation is a "central design decision" according to Münnich.
 In an interview with PC Gamer, he described maps to be a source of comfort, but also a feature that degrades an entire 3D world to "meaningless geometry".
 For Supraland, he wanted to encourage players to "follow their natural curiosity without much guidance", and that they could discover a sense of immersion and satisfaction by being mindful and observant of their surroundings.

 The original Windows version of Supraland left Steam Early Access and saw a full release on April 5, 2019.
-Ports for the PlayStation 4, Xbox One, and Nintendo Switch are publishd by Humble Games and released on October 22, 2020.
+Ports for the PlayStation 4, Xbox One, and Nintendo Switch are published by Humble Games and released on October 22, 2020.
 A downloadable content (DLC) expansion, titled Supraland Crash, was released on July 3, 2020.

 Reception

-According to review aggregator Metacritic, the PC and Xbox One versions of Supraland has received generally favorable reviews.
+According to review aggregator website Metacritic, the PC and Xbox One versions of Supraland has received generally favorable reviews.
 Writing for Rock, Paper, Shotgun, John Walker declared Supraland to be his favourite video game of 2019.
 Reviewing the original PC version of Supraland, Kyle Hilliard from Game Informer praised its puzzle design and expansive in-game world which rewards exploration, which offsets its otherwise underwhelming production values in his opinion.
 In a positive review for the Xbox One version, Donovan Erskine from Shacknews lauded Supraland as one of the best sandbox video games he has ever played and described it as an essential experience for open world video game enthusiasts because it lets players define their own experiences.
 He praised its gameplay, which "feels like a love letter to a laundry list of classic games, doing justice to all of them", but also highlighted the lackluster design aesthetic for its characters and in-game items.
 John Rairdin from NintendoWorldReport offered a less enthusiastic assessment of Supraland, summarizing the gameplay experience as a "gorgeous world to stumble through."
 Rairdin faulted the world design of Supraland for dragging down every other aspect of the game, and complained that its "fun moments" and "great idea" are constantly impaired by "confused wandering through what ought to be a much more interesting world".

 Supraland sold 50,000 units within one month of its post-early access release in April 2019, which far exceeded Münnich's own expectations, and 96% of its Steam user reviews were positive.
 By March 10, 2021, Supraland reached over 600,000 unique players which prompted Dustin Bailey to describe the game as a "cult hit".